roughike/streaming_shared_preferences/README.md

 The public API follows the same naming convention as `shared_preferences` does, but with a little twist - every getter returns a `Preference` object, which is a special type of `Stream`.

+### Quick overview of the API surface

-Here's a plain Dart example how you would listen to changes in an integer and print the value to console every time it changes:
+Here's **plain Dart example** on how you would listen to changes in an integer and print the value to console every time it changes:

 ```dart
 // Provide a default value of 0 in case "counter" is null.